Yasmani Grandal Preview, Player Props: White Sox vs. Padres

 Padres Pitching Rankings

+- The nine strikeouts per nine innings put together by the Padres pitching staff ranks 11th in MLB.

-- The Padres have the fourth-ranked team ERA across all league pitching staffs (3.82).
+- The Padres have a 3.80 team ERA that ranks fourth among all league pitching staffs.

-- Padres pitchers combine to surrender the third-fewest home runs in baseball (173 total, 1.1 per game).
+- Padres pitchers combine to allow 174 home runs (1.1 per game), the third-fewest in the league.

-- In his most recent appearance on Sunday against the St. Louis Cardinals, the right-hander went seven innings, allowing two earned runs while surrendering six hits.
+- The right-hander last appeared in relief on Sunday, Sept.
+24, when he threw 2 2/3 innings against the St. Louis Cardinals, allowing two earned runs while giving up two hits.

-- The 32-year-old has put up a 3.39 ERA and 8.3 strikeouts per nine innings across 23 games this season, while allowing a batting average of .229 to opposing hitters.
+- In 13 games this season, the 26-year-old has amassed an ERA of 3.57, with 9.3 strikeouts per nine innings.
+Opponents are hitting .238 against him.

 © 2023 Data Skrive.
 All rights reserved.